-Thematic Ministry involves small groups facilitated by Rev. Samaya and each month a theme is explored.
+Soul Matters involves small groups facilitated by Rev. Samaya and each month a different theme is explored.
 Together we engage in generous listening to each other as we share our experiences of engaging with the theme over the month.

-What does it mean to be people of Beauty?
+What does it mean to be a people of trust?

 What is Thematic Ministry?

 You may be wondering what Theme Ministry is.
 Like other small group programs, its central goal is to foster circles of trust and deep listening.
 However, theme ministry adds four unique components: